top of page

 Keep Religion Out?

-Whether or not the Establishment Clause or Declaration of Independence truly divide church from state is up for lawyers to decipher.
-But, despite catching glimpses of “In God We Trust” mottos in just about everything red-white-and-blue, the way the US currently operates — at least up until recently — emphasizes that there is such a separation.
+Really, whether or not the Establishment Clause or Declaration of Independence truly divide church from state is up for lawyers to decipher.
+But, despite catching glimpses of “In God We Trust” mottos in just about everything red-white-and-blue, the way the US currently operates — at least up until recently — emphasizes that there is such a separation; indemnifications be damned.

 Fascinatingly, by a quirk of church - state separation, religious bodies offer no more than solicitation and prayer to pay their dues.